-Biden '100 Percent' Violated Federal Law by Withholding Border Funding
+Paoletta: Biden ‘100 Percent’ Violated Federal Law by Withholding Border Funding

 Paoletta responded, “100 percent.”

-Paoletta explained when Trump temporarily delayed Ukraine aid for 50 days to assess changing circumstances in that region, then had OMB release the funds per Congress’s annual spending laws, congressional Democrats and Congress’s Government Accountability Office (GAO) cried foul and called it an ICA violation.
-He then noted the Biden administration said he intended to circumvent Congress by permanently withholding funds for the border wall that Congress has already appropriated by law.
+Paoletta explained when Trump temporarily delayed Ukraine aid for 50 days to assess changing circumstances in that region, after which OMB released the funds per Congress’s annual spending laws, congressional Democrats and Congress’s Government Accountability Office (GAO) cried foul and called it an ICA violation.
+He then noted the Biden administration admits the current president intends to circumvent Congress by permanently withholding funds for the border wall that Congress has already appropriated by law.

 Paoletta explained in his testimony to the committee for the hearing: